webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - **assumable** by a **person, application, or service**.
   - you must be **granted permission to switch to the role**.
   - **AWS STS**
-    - Security Token Service. enables request of temporary limited-privilege credentials.
+    - Security Token Service. enables request of **temporary limited-privilege credentials**.
     - cross account or **federated** access.
 - **IAM User**
   - authentication, assumed programmatically, credentials do expire.